StratosphereStudios/777/README.md

 (As of June 3, 2021):

 - Work in progress fuselage
-- Work in progress Realistic Control Surface Animations
+- Work in progress Realistic Animations
 - High Quality GE90 FMOD Soundpack
+- Work on systems starting soon

 ## FAQ